 The American Alligator is an iconic image of the Lowcountry and main attraction of the H2O Alligator and Nature Tour.

 The Sea Pines Forest Preserve is a wonderful place to observe them in their natural environment.
-Depending on the time of year, you can see these animals basking in the sun or cooling their body temperature in one of Sea Pines Forest Preserve’s five lakes.
+Depending on the time of year, you can see these animals basking in the sun or cooling their body temperature in one of Sea Pines Forest Preserve’s lagoons.

-Native to the Island, alligators are often seen, but they can be elusive during the heat of summer and the cold of winter.
-Alligators will go into a semi-hibernation period during the coldest months of the year, only emerging on the sporadic warm days we receive due to Hilton Head Island’s temperate climate.
+Native to the Island, alligators are plentiful, but they can be elusive during the heat of summer and the cold of winter.
+Alligators will go into a semi-hibernation period during the coldest months of the year, only emerging from the lagoons on the sporadic warm days we receive due to Hilton Head Island’s temperate climate.
 When this happens, they bask on the banks of lagoons, soaking up the sun’s warmth.

 Alligators are ectothermic (cold-blooded), and heat plays a major role in their bodily functions.